 - Be a declared major or minor in the department offering the internship.
 (Non-Majors and minors can earn elective credit but are held to the same standards and requirements.)

 Note: Students in the Honors College should consult with an Honors College advisor regarding Honors credit for an internship.

-Before the start of your internship:
+Before the start of the internship:

-- You and your Internship Supervisor complete the Middle Eastern and North African Studies Internship Application Form before the first day of classes of the semester in which the internship is to be completed.
+- The student and the internship supervisor complete the Middle Eastern and North African Studies Internship Application Form before the first day of classes of the semester in which the internship is to be completed.